-When I looked at the sign-in sheet in my dream client’s lobby, I spotted the name of our competitor.
-The largest firm in our industry.
-And not just the largest in the United States—the largest in the world.
+When I looked at the sign-in sheet in my dream client’s lobby, I spotted the name of our competitor, which is the largest firm in our industry.
+Not just the largest in the U.S., the largest in the world.
 This company had the name recognition we didn’t have.
-It had the money and resources that we didn’t have.
+It had the money and resources we didn’t have.
 Its client list was the envy of the industry.
 And it was on a roll, winning one new client after another.

 Representatives of this corporate heavyweight poured out of my dream client’s boardroom as I finished signing in.
 That polished, professional A-team came to wrap up an account worth a couple of million dollars annually.
 I smiled at these competitors as they walked out.
 They didn’t smile back.
-They were above even acknowledging our presence.
-Clearly we were no threat.
+It seemed they felt they were above acknowledging our presence.
+Clearly, they felt we were no threat.

 Two months earlier, when we were first invited to compete, 11 companies pitched for the business.
 After the client’s first-round interviews, only five remained.
 After the second round, my team and I represented one of two competitors still in the running, and we were fighting way above our weight class.

 As we entered the boardroom to present for round three, we brought nine people, although we were supposed to bring five.
 I told the client’s 14 stakeholders that only five of us would be staying.
 The four members of my team who would leave were the actual managers who would work with the client’s team on a daily basis.
 I told the stakeholders that while I would personally oversee their account, these four would do the heavy lifting.
 I had the managers introduce themselves quickly, share how excited we were to have the opportunity to be of service and explain what they would do for the client.